confluentinc/vscode-workshop/README.md

 ### 4. Querying Data with Flink

-- Locate the `sales_orders` topic in the resource menu, right click and select `Query with Flink SQL`.
-- A new editor tab should open with a placeholder query.
+- Create a new file by selecting `File`, `New File...`.
-- Alternatively, open a new tab, set the language mode to `Flink SQL`, and manually type the following query.
+- Change the language mode to `Flink SQL`, by selecting the `select a language` watermark, or `Plain text` on the status bar.
+- Select `Set compute pool`, then select the Flink compute pool you created in step 0.
+- Select `Set catalog & database`, then select the environment and cluster you created in step 0.
+- Enter a simple Flink SQL query to make sure it works.
   ```sql
   SELECT * FROM `sales_orders`;
   ```
-- Select the approriate Flink compute pool, and submit the query.
+- Submit the query.
 - Use the query result viewer to confirm data is returned as expected.

 ### 5. Aggregating Sales Orders

-- Edit your Flink SQL script to aggregate sales orders in a time window.
-For example:
+- Update your Flink SQL script to aggregate sales orders in a time window.
+We want to know the item IDs and total number of orders within each 1 minute interval.
   ```sql
   SELECT
       window_start,